makrai/notes/jackendoff90-sem-struct.md

     and thereby ... leave predictable indices out of lexical entries
   * redundancy rules.
 I defer discussing it until chapter 11
 * argument fusion and selectional restrictions
-  * _enter_, where the position indexed _i_ is specified as a Thing
+  * _enter_, where the position indexed `i` is specified as a Thing
   * [if selection fails,] the sentence could not receive a well-formed reading
-  * Selectional restrictions ... go into much more detail than ... the conceptual category
+  * Selectional restrictions [go into much more detail than] the conceptual category
     * e.g. the object of _drink_, the direct object of _pay_,
       the subject of German _fressen_, which is predicated only of animals
   * where an argument is not even syntactically expressed:
     * selectional restrictions are ... explicit information that the verb supplies about its arguments
-   * we can treat a selectional restriction simply as ordinary conceptual structure that happens to occur within an indexed conceptual constituent e.g. drink
+    * selectional restriction = conceptual structure that occurs within an indexed conceptual constituent e.g. drink
       * cause a liquid to go into one's mouth
       * obviously an oversimplification, but sufficient for the present point
   * the reading of an NP argument as somehow fused or merged with the semantic information already present in the constituent
-    * If C1 and C2 contain incompatible information, the fusion of C1 and C2 is
+    * If C1 and C2 contain incompatible information,
-      anomalous.
-This will occur, for example, if the offending features are sisters in a taxonomy of mutually exclusive possibilities, such as Thing/Property/Place/Event/etc. or solid/liquid/gas
+      the fusion of C1 and C2 is anomalous e.g. if the offending features are sisters in a taxonomy of mutually exclusive possibilities,
+      such as Thing/Property/Place/Event/etc. or solid/liquid/gas
 * e.g. drink vs butter
   * Both ... mean "cause something to go someplace."
   * They differ